python/mypy/docs/source/config_file.rst

 Most flags correspond closely to :ref:`command-line flags
 <command-line>` but there are some differences in flag names and some
-flags may take a different value based on the file being processed.
+flags may take a different value based on the module being processed.

 The configuration file format is the usual
 `ini file <https://docs.python.org/3.6/library/configparser.html>`_